Skip to main content

 Step 2.
 Build a complete case file before deciding.
 Store an ordered timeline, source-of-truth system records, screenshots or destination-link evidence, payout state, and the full communication log.
 Map each fact to the relevant policy clause, promo rule, or payout rule.
 Run a quick consistency check before closure: would this same evidence have produced the same outcome in a similar recent case?

 Step 3.
 Close with a documented decision and next action.
 Mark clear when evidence and policy align, hold when facts are incomplete or required tax/profile data is missing, and review when escalation or deeper validation is still needed before final action.
-In your templates, add current filing/withholding requirement after verification and add current network dispute window after verification.
+In your templates, mark filing or withholding requirements and network dispute windows as pending until legal, tax, finance, or platform policy records verify the current rule.
 Review monthly queue age, repeat-pattern violations, and policy updates; if the queue grows faster than approvals, tighten process quality before adding more partners.

 Use a monthly close to keep your program auditable, but do not treat it as a monthly-only control.
 Keep faster checks between closes, because traffic quality can shift daily and fraud patterns can shift weekly.